Transcendental Brauer groups of products of CM elliptic curves: Introduction

 and therefore

 By Theorem 2.4 of \cite{SZtorsion}, for every $n\in\bbZ_{>0}$ there is an embedding

 which is an isomorphism if $n$ is odd.
 So for $\ell$ an odd prime,

 Examples involving K3 surfaces are important for applications because for abelian varieties with finite Tate-Shafarevich group, any Brauer-Manin obstruction can be explained by the algebraic part of the Brauer group, see \S 6.2 of \cite{Skorobogatov}.
-However, for K3 surfaces there can be obstructions which are only explained by transcendental elements in the Brauer group.
-Examples of this are given in \cite{HVV}, \cite{Preu} and \cite{I-S}.
-We give another example in Section \ref{obstruction}.
+However, for K3 surfaces the transcendental part of the Brauer group can play an essential role in the Brauer-Manin obstruction.
+Examples of this are given in \cite{Ieronymou}, \cite{HVV}, \cite{Preu} and \cite{I-S}.
+We give another example in Theorem \ref{thm:Brauer-Maninset} below.
 We focus on elliptic curves with a transcendental element of odd order in $\Br(E\times E)$ because this will give rise to a transcendental element in the Brauer group of $\Kum(E\times E)$.